NLeSC/spot-tutorial/src/assets/README.md

   * **View Mode** Explore your data by selecting part of it and/or zoom in specific part of your dataset

-You can repeat the same operations for the two remaining varialbes and have three histograms plotted on your SPOT session.
+You can repeat the same operations for the two remaining variables and have three histograms plotted on your SPOT session.
 You can freely move the windows to align them horizontally: